MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-protocols-sip.md

    - Option 1.
 The full FQDN name presented in the Contact header must match the Common Name/Subject Alternative name of the presented certificate.

    - Option 2.
-The domain portion of the FQDN name presented in the Contact header (for example adatum.biz of the FQDN name sbc1.adatum.biz) must match the wildcard value in Common Name/Subject Alternative Name (for example *.adatum.biz).
+The domain portion of the FQDN name presented in the Contact header (for example adatum.biz of the FQDN name sbc1.adatum.biz) must match the wildcard value in Common Name or Subject Alternative Name entry (for example *.adatum.biz).

 2. Try to find a tenant using the full FQDN name presented in the Contact header.